po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/10_Stu-Sort-Skip/README.md

 * As a developer, I want to change the order in which read operations return documents.

-* As a developer, I want to omit documents from the beginning of the list of returned document and limit the returned number of documents.
+* As a developer, I want to omit documents from the beginning of the list of returned documents and limit the returned number of documents.

 ## Acceptance Criteria